Abuse of People with Disabilities

 - They may be dependent on others for care which means that people, including strangers, have legitimate access to their homes and bodies.

 - A complaint by a victim may jeopardize or interrupt essential services.

 - People with disabilities may not develop adequate boundaries or may have had their boundaries undermined because they are so dependent on others for their daily functioning.

 It’s clear there is a need for disability rights activists to speak out more urgently on this issue.
 There is no way people with disabilities can live completely equal and inclusive lives if they continue to face such high levels of abuse.
-Disability rights activists have a responsibility to work with the government, social services and other organizations to reduce the risk of abuse in the lives of people with disabilities.
-This is not an easy goal to achieve as disability rights activism still face a high degree of challenges to address in order to achieve full equality.
-It may also be time for educators in all levels of education to integrate this subject into the curriculum, and especially as a vital topic in Disability Studies such as this one currently being taught at Brock University – “Child sexual abuse — Prevention — Study and teaching”.
-A discourse on abuse must be developed as part of the overall dialogue on and efforts to reduce (and hopefully eliminated) abuse, sexual assault and bullying in our society.
+Disability rights activists have a responsibility to work with the government, social services, and other organizations to reduce the risk of abuse in the lives of people with disabilities.
+This is not an easy goal to achieve as disability rights activism still faces a high degree of challenges to address in order to achieve full equality.
+It may also be time for educators at all levels of education to integrate this subject into the curriculum, especially as a vital topic in Disability Studies such as this one currently being taught at Brock University – “Child sexual abuse — Prevention — Study and teaching”.
+A discourse on abuse must be developed as part of the overall dialogue on and efforts to reduce (and hopefully eliminate) abuse, sexual assault, and bullying in our society.

 Helpful Resources for People Suffering from Disability

 - Ultimate CPP Disability Guide